AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-modules.md

 &#42; We recommend that you double check to ensure this works the way you would expect it to.

-## Event subscription filters in the Workfront > Watch Events modules
+## Event subscription filters in the Workfront > Watch Events modules {#event-subscription-filters-in-the-workfront-watch-events-modules}

 >[!NOTE]
 >